abinit/abinit/doc/tutorial/eph4mob.md

   * Ground state computation to obtain the DEN and the WFK file
   * DFPT calculation for a set of $\qq$-points in the IBZ associated to a homogeneous mesh.
-    The DFPT run uses the WFK file produced in the previous step to produce **partial** DDB and POT1 files.
+    Each DFPT run reads the WFK file produced in the previous step and produces **partial** DDB and POT1 files.
   * Merging of the partial DDB and POT1 files with *mrgddb* and *mrgdv*, respectively
-  * Computation of the GS wavefunctions on a $\kk$-mesh that is much denser than the one used for the DFPT part as e-ph properties converge way slower than phonons.
+  * Computation of the GS wavefunctions on a $\kk$-mesh that is much denser than the one used for the DFPT part as e-ph properties converge much slower than phonons.
   * Interpolation of the e-ph scattering potentials in $\qq$-space and computation of the lifetimes for the relevant $\kk$-points contributing to the mobility
   * Computation of transport properties